-Ribet, with our small, individualized learning, allows students to go into Honors courses, the next level of a subject, and even have the opportunity to take college courses.
+Ribét, with our small, individualized learning, allows students to go into Honors courses, the next level of a subject, and even have the opportunity to take college courses.
 When a student first applies to Ribét, a diagnostic test is given to better determine their abilities.
 This, in turn, makes sure the students are challenged and continue to grow in subjects that they show excellence in.
 A specialized schedule aids in letting a student grow in subjects that they show weakness in.
-The main goal is to prepare them for College Applications which SAT scores and GPAs are a large factor in.
+The main goal is to prepare them for College Applications in which SAT scores and GPAs are a large factor.

-A student who graduates from Ribét and began in 9th grade has the following accomplishments (on an average): 8 Advanced Placement courses, at least a 4 on AP Exams, an SAT score of at least 1470, GPA of 4.0+, and 200+ community service hours for their high school duration.
+A student who graduates from Ribét and began in 9th grade has the following accomplishments (on an average): 8 Advanced Placement courses, at least a 4 on AP Exams, an SAT score of at least 1470, GPA of 4.0+, and 200+ community service hours for their High School duration.

-A student is transferring in from another school usually was upheld to different standards.
+A student transferring in from another school usually was upheld to different standards.
 Ribét works individually with those students to excel and look competitive when applying.
-The schedule is set up to aid students that are advanced or behind in a subject since both levels of a subject is available in their class schedule.
+The schedule is set up to aid students that are advanced or behind in a subject since both levels of a subject are available in their class schedule.

-All students should not only have academic focus but a wide range of interests.
+All students should not only have an academic focus but a wide range of interests.
 We include multiple electives into our schedule: drama, speech/debate, choir, orchestra, dance, and an AP art program.
 The recommendation is to have students try out these electives to see what they enjoy and excel in.
-A lead in a play or a solo in a performance can show passion which highlights their talents for universities and colleges.
+A lead in a play or a solo performance can show passion which highlights their talents for universities and colleges.

-The student’s interest or goal comes first in planning their high school curriculum.
-For example, a student in middle school that chooses coding for an elective will, in turn, be given computer, robotics, or advanced math when entering high school.
+The student’s interest or goal comes first in planning their High school curriculum.
+For example, a student in Middle school that chooses coding for an elective will, in turn, be given computer, robotics, or advanced math when entering High school.
 A student interested in art can graduate with a total of 8 art classes with 4 of them being AP level to show the diversity of their skills.

 Advanced Placement Courses